easy-wi/page/docs/en/admin/mysql/overview.md

 ### Maximum Values

-The maximum values ​​that the user can use this database with.
+The maximum values that the user can use this database with.
 0 means unlimited.

 ### Activate